-- 1. Start the load function by clicking one of the "Load" buttons.
-The dialog for loading a file opens. - 2.
-Go to the file you want to load. - 3.
+1. Start the load function by clicking the one of the "Load" buttons.

+The dialog for loading a file opens.

+- 2. Go to the file you want to load. - 3.
 Click the "Open" button in the dialog.

 The file is now loaded.

 Whether or not a restart is necessary, depends on the loaded file.
 If a restart is necessary, a message to this effect will be output.
-Other files are active and executed immediately, for example the CLI script file.
+Other files are executed immediately, for example the CLI script file and new settings are applied without a restart.